Gujarat Sultanate: Early rulers

+It is said that Zafar Khan's father Wajih-ul-Mulk (Saharan) and his brother were influential Chaudharis who were agriculturists by profession but could also muster thousands of fighting men on their call.
 Delhi Sultan Firuz Shah Tughluq appointed Malik Mufarrah, also known as Farhat-ul-Mulk and Rasti Khan governor of Gujarat in 1377.
 In 1387, Sikandar Khan was sent to replace him, but he was defeated and killed by Farhat-ul-Mulk.
 In 1391, Sultan Nasir-ud-Din Muhammad bin Tughluq appointed Zafar Khan, the son of Wajih-ul-Mulk as governor of Gujarat and conferred him the title of Muzaffar Khan (r.
-1391 - 1403, 1404 - 1411).
+1391–1403, 1404–1411).
 In 1392, he defeated Farhat-ul-Mulk in the battle of Kamboi, near Anhilwada Patan and occupied the city of Anhilwada Patan.

 In 1403, Zafar Khan's son Tatar Khan urged his father to march on Delhi, which he declined.
 As a result, in 1408, Tatar imprisoned him in Ashawal (future Ahmedabad) and declared himself sultan under the title of Muhammad Shah I (r.
-1403 - 1404).
+1403–1404).
 He marched towards Delhi, but on the way he was poisoned by his uncle, Shams Khan.
 After the death of Muhammad Shah, Muzaffar was released from the prison and he took over the control over administration.
 In 1407, he declared himself as Sultan Muzaffar Shah I, took the insignia of royalty and issued coins in his name.
 After his death in 1411, he was succeeded by his grandson, the son of Tatar Khan, Ahmad Shah I.